binwiederhier/ntfy/README.md

 </p>

 ## [ntfy Pro](https://ntfy.sh/app) 💸 🎉
 I now offer paid plans for [ntfy.sh](https://ntfy.sh/) if you don't want to self-host, or you want to support the development of ntfy (→ [Purchase via web app](https://ntfy.sh/app)).
-You can **buy a plan for as low as $3.33/month** (if you use promo code `MYTOPIC`, limited time only).
+You can **buy a plan for as low as $5/month**.
 You can also donate via [GitHub Sponsors](https://github.com/sponsors/binwiederhier), and [Liberapay](https://liberapay.com/ntfy).
 I would be very humbled by your sponsorship. ❤️

 ## **[Documentation](https://ntfy.sh/docs/)**